Feeding your puppy correctly is not difficult or complicated but very important.

-Milk is a good liquid food and most pups thrive on it.
-Unfortunately it does not agree with all pups, as some can be lactose intolerant.
-If your pup develops diarrhoea when fed milk, you may have to water it down or feed a puppy milk.
+Puppy Milk unfortunately cow’s milk does not agree with all pups, as some can be lactose intolerant.
+Provide your puppy instead with a good quality puppy milk.
 Pups do not need milk after about 12 weeks of age.

 From 6 to 12 weeks pups need three or four meals a day.
 Twice daily is sufficient from 4 to 10 months for small breeds, and 4 to 16 months for large breeds.

 Once daily feeding is adequate for older dogs.
-Dogs should be on a puppy diet until at least 12 months up to 24 months.
-As an adult dog, a good quality premium dry food is all your dog needs to meet his nutritional requirements for the rest of your dog’s life.
+Dogs should be on a puppy diet until at least 12 months up to 24 months, depending on breed.
+As an adult dog, a good quality premium dry food is all your dog needs to meet his nutritional requirements for the rest of his life.

 A premium dog food is formulated with all the nutrients your dog needs at each stage of life.
 Of course, lots of water must always be available.
 Large raw bones or chicken wings are always necessary for healthy teeth and gums.
 Too many can cause constipation.
 Some people give their dog a chicken wing each night without any problems.
 Just keep an eye out for problems.